haskell-game-programming/haskell-game-programming.github.io/SDL/SDL1/SDL » SDL1 » Audio.md

   What happens?

-* Create a program that plays the same sound twice with a minimal delay, so that the overlap for a little while.
+* Create a program that plays the same sound twice with a minimal delay, trying to get them to overlap for a little while.
+Are they both played one over the other?
+Does the second substitute the first? `playChannel` returns the channel in which each chunk is being played.
+Are both effectively being played on the same channel?
+Does the second call return an error code (-1)?

 * Using the program that plays two sounds with a small overlap, decrease the number of allocated channels to 1 and run it again.
 What happens?